+B04526_03_13.png

 If for some reason we have configured the table or view used by the MA in a way that we reach objects we are not supposed to manage, we can configure a connector filter to make sure these objects are out of scope.
 MIM is essentially asking if there is attribute criteria that should filter or block connector space objects from connecting to their respective metaverse objects (MIM calls this process a join) or if MIM should block a connector space object from creating its own unique metaverse object (called a projection).
-In our example, everyone in the HR source system should be provisioned an Active Directory account therefore we keep the defaults of Filter Type = None and click Next.
+In our example, everyone in the HR source system should be provisioned an Active Directory account therefore we keep the defaults of Filter Type as None and click Next.

 We will configure a connector this in another management agent, so let’s leave it as it is: